smallrye/smallrye-stork/docs/docs/service-registration/overview.md

 This feature complements the registration mechanism.

 This operation is typically should be triggered when a service instance is shut down or no longer available, helping maintain a consistent and accurate service registry.
-To enable service deregistration, you can invoke the `deregisterServiceInstance` method on the `ServiceRegistrar` implementation programmatically.
+To enable service deregistration, you can invoke the deregistration methods on the `Service` instance programmatically.
-To target a specific instance, prefer one of these overloads:
+To target a specific instance, prefer one of these methods:

-- `deregisterServiceInstance(serviceName, instanceName)` — deregisters the instance registered under the given name.
+- `deregisterNamedInstance(instanceName)` — deregisters the instance registered under the given name.
-- `deregisterServiceInstance(serviceName, ipAddress, port)` — deregisters the instance identified by IP and port.
+- `deregisterServiceInstance(ipAddress, port)` — deregisters the instance identified by IP and port.

-The single-argument overload `deregisterServiceInstance(serviceName)` deregisters **all** instances of the service.
+The no-argument overload `deregisterServiceInstance()` deregisters **all** instances of the service and is deprecated, prefer one of the specific methods above.

 **Note**: When used in standalone mode, Stork does **not** automatically handle service instance registration or deregistration.
 However, when using the quarkus-stork-registration extension within a Quarkus application,